DCSO/MISP-dockerized/README.md

 | 2.4.91 | current | |
 | 2.4.92 | current | |

-See https://github.com/DCSO/MISP-dockerized-server for more details like avaiable and supported tags
+See https://github.com/DCSO/MISP-dockerized-server for more details like available and supported tags

 ### Docker Container Information